Constellation-Labs/tessellation/README.md

 curl localhost:9010/cluster/info
 ```

 This will return a list of validators on L0 and L1.
-By default, L0 cluster starts with 2 validators (1 initial and 1
+By default, both L0 and L1 clusters starts with 3 validators
-regular) and L1 with 3 validators (1 initial and 2 regular).
+(1 initial and 2 regular).

 ### Scaling a cluster

 ```
-kubectl scale deployment/l0-validator-deployment --replicas=2
+kubectl scale deployment/l0-validator-deployment --replicas=9
 ```

-This scales the L0 cluster to 3 validators total: 1 initial and 2 regular.
+This scales the L0 cluster to 10 validators total: 1 initial and 9 regular.